Menu Icon

 10th Apr 2023

 Mental health concerns can take a toll on an individual's well-being.
 With a plethora of mental health professionals available, it can be overwhelming to decide whether to approach a counsellor or a therapist for help.
 Understanding the difference between counselling and therapy is crucial in making an informed decision about seeking help for mental health.
-In this article, we'll take a closer look at what counselling and therapy are, what's the difference between counseling and therapy is, and how to choose between them.
+In this article, we'll take a closer look at what counselling and therapy are, what the difference between counselling and therapy is, and how to choose between them.

 Also read: How Can Therapy Help in Improving Self-Esteem When Depressed?

-What is Counselling?
+What Is Counselling?

 Counselling is a form of talk therapy that focuses on helping individuals address specific issues or problems.
 It is usually a short-term treatment, lasting anywhere from 6 to 20 sessions, depending on the severity of the problem and the professional's approach.
 The mental health professional will work with you to identify your goals and develop a plan for achieving them.
 The focus is on helping you make positive changes in your life, such as improving relationships, coping with stress, or overcoming a challenge.

-What is Therapy?
+What Is Therapy?

 The goal of therapy is to help you achieve greater self-awareness and to improve your emotional and psychological well-being.
 A licensed therapist will be able to help you become self-reliant to deal with your problems.
 The term ‘therapy’ is not used regularly in India - people often mistake therapists for ‘counsellors’, even though therapists undertake much more intensive mental health concerns while also providing counselling services for short-term, mild mental health concerns.